jaudoux/benchct/README.md

 #### File `type`

 This is the complete list of file types supported by benchCT (at this time).
-If you want more information about a given type you can check its man page (`man CracTools::BenchCT::Analyzer::THE_TYPE`)
+If you want more information about a given type (including available options), you can check its man page (`man CracTools::BenchCT::Analyzer::THE_TYPE`)

 - BED::DELETION
 - BED::JUNCTION